stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

+---
+title: The Vulkan Instance
+---

 # Overview

-The first step in the development of our library is to create a Vulkan _instance_ which is the starting point for everything that follows.
+The first step in the development of our library is to create a Vulkan _instance_, the starting point for everything that follows.

 This involves:
 1. Instantiating the Vulkan API using JNA